Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Introduction

 At the same time, the transfer-matrix ensemble naturally contains observables that are not tied to canonical endpoint geometries.
 Beyond matrix elements, one may examine intrinsic spectral properties of $W(t)$, such as its leading eigenvalue.
 Motivated by the central role played by the edge eigenvalue in classical random matrix theory, we consider the growth of $\ln \lambda_1(t)$, where $\lambda_1(t)$ is the largest eigenvalue of $W(t)$.
 While $\ln \lambda_1(t)$ exhibits KPZ-like $t^{1/3}$ fluctuation growth over an intermediate time window, its standardized one-point distribution and low-order cumulants remain distinct from the canonical Tracy–Widom benchmarks within the numerically accessible regime.
 This suggests that the transfer-matrix ensemble may encode additional fluctuation structures beyond the geometry-selected KPZ subclasses.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:dprm_tm} we introduce the lattice directed-polymer transfer-matrix formulation and define the random matrix-product ensemble studied here.
-In Sec.~\ref{sec:kpz_matrix_elements} we show how different contractions of the same product matrix realize the canonical one-point KPZ subclasses and present numerical evidence for Tracy--Widom GUE, GOE, and GSE statistics, as well as Baik--Rains fluctuations in the stationary construction.
-In Sec.~\ref{sec:additional_observable} we turn to matrix-level observables beyond endpoint free energies, focusing in particular on the largest eigenvalue of the transfer-matrix product.
+In Sec.~\ref{sec:kpz_matrix_elements} we implement the four endpoint and boundary configurations and present numerical evidence for Tracy--Widom GUE, GOE, and GSE statistics, as well as Baik--Rains fluctuations in the stationary construction.
+In Sec.~\ref{sec:additional_observable} we turn to matrix-level observables beyond endpoint free energies, focusing on the leading eigenvalue of the transfer-matrix product.
 Finally, in Sec.~\ref{sec:discussion_outlook} we summarize the results and discuss future directions from the spectral perspective opened by this framework.